 Under our Human Rights Policy and management system for responding to human rights issues, we will conduct human rights due diligence and communicate appropriately with stakeholders involved in the Group’s business activities.
 We will also engage in appropriate monitoring and conduct reviews to continuously improve the Group’s management of human rights issues.

-The Dowa Group is working to strengthen its supply chain management in order to promote the identification of and response to human rights risks in the value chain.
-We will identify key raw materials and supply chains in the Group and promote the identification of key human rights issues.
-In addition, the Group monitors the status of human rights responses in the supply chain and conducts engagement.
+We will also work to strengthen our supply chain management in order to promote the identification of and response to human rights risks in the value chain.
+We will identify key raw materials and supply chains in the Group and promote the identification of key human rights issues, as well as monitor the status of human rights responses in the supply chain and implement engagement.

 If it is found that the DOWA Group has caused or contributed to negative impacts on human rights in its business activities, we will protect the human rights of our stakeholders by taking appropriate remedies, preventive, and reduction measures to correct the situation.